VanAltrades/produkter/docs/REDIS.md

 network: `redis-vpc-network`

-## Deploying App to Cloud Run with Redis instance
+## Deploying Cloud Run and connecting to existing redis instance

-connect to new redis after deploying cloudrun: [Connect to a Redis cache using Memorystore](https://cloud.google.com/run/docs/integrate/redis-memorystore)

 Connecting to an existing redis instance did not work (steps below) because the --network and --subnet arguments provided in the link below are not recognized.